Ulmus minor subsp. minor: Cultivation

 Many mature specimens still survive in England, notably in East Anglia.
 The Woodland Trust currently lists (2013) some 120 surviving "ancient" smooth-leaved elms in England and Wales, some of which are among the elms now being cloned, propagated and planted as part of The Conservation Foundation's 'Great British Elm Experiment' and 'Ulmus londinium' projects, a scheme to identify disease-resistant strains and return elms to city and countryside.
 Among "varieties with most resistance", Professor Oliver Rackham noted (1986) the 'Boxworth elm', still thriving (2022) in and around Boxworth, Cambridgeshire, and from c.2010 propagated experimentally by the Conservation Foundation.

-In a more academically-based project, most of the clones of the surviving European field elms that have been tested since the 1990s for innate resistance to Dutch elm disease by national research institutes in the EU, with a view to returning field elm to cultivation in Europe, would be classified by Richens’s system as Ulmus minor subsp. minor.
+In a more academically based project, most of the clones of the surviving European field elms that have been tested since the 1990s for innate resistance to Dutch elm disease by national research institutes in the EU, with a view to returning field elm to cultivation in Europe, would be classified by Richens's system as Ulmus minor subsp. minor.
 Results from Spain (2013), for example, confirm that a very small number of surviving field elms (about 0.5% of those tested) appear to have comparatively high levels of tolerance of the disease, and it is hoped that a controlled crossing of the best of these will produce resistant Ulmus minor hybrids for cultivation.

+Of pendulous Ulmus nitens (U. minor subsp. minor), Elwes noted (1913) that in Hertfordshire and along the western borders of Essex "the most graceful form of this tree may be seen in perfection".
 Narrow-leaved elm was occasionally planted as an ornamental urban tree.

 Notable trees

 The largest recorded tree in the UK grew at Great Amwell in Hertfordshire, measuring 40 m in height and 228 cm diameter at breast height (d.b.h.) in 1911.
 Another famous specimen was the great elm that towered above its two siblings at the bottom of Long Melford Green, Long Melford, Suffolk, till the group succumbed to disease in 1978.
 The three "were survivors of a former clone of at least nine elms, one dating from 1757".
 The Long Melford elms were painted in 1940 by the watercolourist S. R. Badmin in his 'Long Melford Green on a Frosty Morning', now in the Victoria and Albert Museum.

 The largest known surviving trees are at East Coker, Somerset (30 m high, 95 cm d.b.h.), Termitts Farm near Hatfield Peverel, Essex (25 m high, 145 d.b.h.), and Melchbourne, Bedfordshire, (147 cm d.b.h.).
+An old East Anglian elm that stands (2024) by the Post Office, Abbots Ripton, Cambridgeshire, was incorrectly identified as 'Atinia' in Seddon and Shreeve's Great British Elms (Kew Gardens, 2024).